benheick/MIST-4610-Tableau-Group-Project/README.md

 Dataset: World Happiness Index 2013-2023

-What are the questions, and why each question is important.
-Importance can be evaluated and conveyed in a variety of ways including, social, economic, cultural and other factors.
-Also indicate how they are tied to the data set or sets being used.

 The questions we derived from our data set are the following:
 What is the year where the average world happiness index was the lowest?